Who We Are

 Kendle began working in transportation in 2015, developing and launching the ORCA LIFT program at Catholic Community Services.
 After transitioning to Commute Seattle in 2016, Kendle has supported the ORCA Business, Commute Trip Reduction, and Transportation Management programs, as well as the fee for service and other projects.
 She has an MPA from the University of Washington and commutes by bus or bike.

-Zarina began working in transportation through the world of car-sharing in 2014, overseeing outreach to local businesses and fostering partnerships to launch innovative mobility programs throughout Seattle.
-As a Bay Area native, Zarina has a BS in Business Management from San Jose State University and found her passion in helping people access transportation resources as she witnessed the growing congestion in Silicon Valley and Seattle.
-She commutes by foot and ferry.
+Zarina joins the Commute Seattle team as a Program Manager to work with property managers and large buildings on their sustainable commute programs.
+She began working in transportation through the world of car-sharing in 2014.
+Zarina oversaw outreach to local businesses and fostered partnerships to launch innovative mobility programs throughout Seattle.
+Zarina is from the Bay Area originally and earned her BS in Business Management from San Jose State University.
+She found her passion in helping people access transportation resources as she witnessed the growing congestion in Silicon Valley and Seattle.
+Reach out to Zarina to get to know her!

 Connect with us